mongodb/docs/source/reference/mongoimport.rst

 .. code-block:: sh

-   mongoexport --db users --collection contacts --type csv --file /opt/backups/contacts.csv
+   mongoimport --db users --collection contacts --type csv --file /opt/backups/contacts.csv

 In the following example, :program:`mongoimport` imports the data in the :term:`JSON` formatted file "``contacts.json`` into the collection